-- our interest in the judgment relating to SIGA's Tecovirimat, also known as ST-246[®] (formerly referred to as "Arestvyr[TM]" and referred to by SIGA in its recent SEC filings as "Tecovirimat"), including the risk that we will not be able to collect any amounts related thereto, - · our continuing ability to recognize cost reductions, - the reliability of the results of the studies relating to human safety and possible adverse effects resulting from the administration of our product candidates. - funding delays, reductions in or elimination of U.S. Government funding and/or non-renewal of expiring funding under our September 2014 contract with NIAID after we receive funding of approximately \$5.2 million over the base period (if all technical milestones are met), - our common stock, - the GE Loan Agreement, - · our net operating loss carryforwards, or NOLs, - · delays caused by third parties challenging government contracts awarded to us, - · unforeseen safety and efficacy issues, - · our Realignment Plan, - · accomplishing any future strategic partnerships or business combinations, - · continuing funding requirements and dilution relating thereto, - · our ability to continue to satisfy the listing requirements of the NYSE MKT, as well as risks detailed under the caption "Risk Factors" in our annual report on Form 10-K and in our other reports filed with the U.S. Securities and Exchange Commission, or the SEC, from time to time hereafter.
+- our interest in the judgment relating to SIGA's Tecovirimat, also known as ST-246[®] (formerly referred to as "ArestvyrTM" and referred to by SIGA in its recent SEC filings as "Tecovirimat"), including the risk that we will not be able to collect any amounts related thereto, - the reliability of the results of the studies relating to human safety and possible adverse effects resulting from the administration of our product candidates, - funding delays, reductions in or elimination of U.S. Government funding and/or non-renewal of expiring funding under our September 2014 contract with NIAID after we receive funding of approximately \$7.5 million over the base period and the first option, - · our common stock, - the continuation of availability of our net operating loss carryforwards, or NOLs, - · delays caused by third parties challenging government contracts awarded to us, - · unforeseen safety and efficacy issues, - · our Realignment Plan, as well as risks detailed under the caption "Risk Factors" in our annual report on Form 10-K and in our other reports filed with the U.S. Securities and Exchange Commission, or the SEC, from time to time hereafter.